This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Dual use - Shotgun

 - Protruding LED emitter

-The AT3 red dot is under 100 bucks, and it gets the job done for most non-professional uses.
-For the price, its quality is right in line with other comparable red dots.
-It has multi-coated optics, it’s fully fog and waterproof, and it takes a standard CR2032 battery.
+The AT3 red dot gun sight is under 100 bucks, and I think it gets the job done for most non-professional uses.
+For the price, its quality is right in line with other comparable red dot optics.
+It has multi-coated optics, it's fully fog and waterproof, and it takes a standard CR2032 battery.

-The claim that the battery lasts for 50,000 hours on the lowest setting is still yet to be proven because users find they need to operate it to at least setting 4 just to see the 2 MOA dot.
-With 11 brightness settings available, battery life will vary greatly depending on usage.
+The claim that the battery lasts for 50,000 hours on the lowest setting is still yet to be proven because users find they need to keep operating it to at least setting 4 just to see the 2 MOA dot.
+With 11 brightness settings available, battery life will vary greatly depending on how much usage it gets.

 It's a dual use red dot so it's shock and recoil-proof to be used on all types of firearms including flattop modern rifles, shotguns, and airsoft guns.

 But, the kicker is the LED emitter that protrudes into the field of view (FOV).
 While it doesn't seem to interfere with the sight picture for many buyers, some users have defective red dots where it protrudes too much into the FOV.
 AT3 backs their RD-50 Micro with a lifetime warranty, and customer service is shown to be quite responsive.
 It shouldn't be a hassle to get a replacement if this is the case.